GT0SRT/schedulink/README.md

 ## 🌟 Overview

-Shedulink is a platform that supports:
+Schedulink is a platform that supports:

 - Efficient classroom attendance tracking
 - Smart student scheduling